-When you eat sour cabbage soup, the acidic taste combined with that touch of spice, inevitable releases serotonin.
+When you eat sour cabbage soup, the acidic taste combined with that touch of spice, inevitable, releases serotonin.
 That's why I like to call this dish, sour happiness in a bowl.

 However, if you just want your taste buds to reach temporary nirvana, I suggest you add a side of crusty bread on the side of the sour cabbage soup.
-The salty and full-bodied flavour of the whole grain bread, combined with the freshness of the sour cabbage soup will result in a satisfying lunch.
+It's absolutely delicious!

 Soups represent the embodiment of comfort foods during the cold season, but what makes the sour cabbage soup so special, is that its freshness and acidity makes it perfect hot or cold.
-This means that you enjoy this soup during the summer months too, making it incredibly revigorating during a long summer day.
+This means that you enjoy this soup during the summer months too, making it incredibly reinvigorating during a long summer day.

 Where did fermented cabbage come from?